-Class Meetings: Monday, Thursday 14:45 - 16:00; Hunter West 603
+Class Meetings: Monday, Thursday 14:45 - 16:00; 206 HW

 Office: HN1090J

-Office Hours: Thursday, 11:00 - 13:00
+Office Hours: Monday, 11:30 - 13:30

 Email: stewart.weiss@hunter.cuny.edu

 Telephone: (212) 772-5469

 Regarding email, please note that I will not read email containing Microsoft Word-encoded documents.
 If you need to attach a document, it must be either plain text or PDF.
 Note too that all email must be sent from your "myhunter" account.
-It is a violation of federal law (FERPA) to have an email conversation about school-related matters using a non-school account because there is no proof that it is not spoofed and might be insecure1.
+It is a violation of federal law (FERPA) to have an email conversation about school-related matters using a non-school account because there is no proof that it is not spoofed and it might be insecure1.

-You can see me during my office hours without an appointment.
+Regarding office hours, you can see me during my office hours without an appointment.
 If you need to see me at a different time, you need an appointment.
 The best way to make an appointment is to send me email with a few suggested times.
 You can also call my office and leave a message.
-Sometimes I will be able to schedule meetings before or after class.
+I am usually unable to schedule meetings in a conversation before or after class because I need to see my calendar to know when I am available.